kefimochi/Flexbox-with-cats/Part 1/Basics.md

   justify-content: center;
 </pre>

 As you have probably noticed, even though cats are now aligned centrally, the box holding them is still not where it needs to be.
-The perfectionist friend gets upset and, not trusting you with such an "_important_" responsibility anymore, starts to mess with cat positioning himself.
+The perfectionist friend gets upset and, not trusting you anymore with such an "_important_" responsibility, starts to mess with cat positioning himself.

 Here's what he gets by trying to align all containers on the `body` of CSS by attaching the same properties we just attached to `.cat-box`